turpaultn/DESED/synthetic/README.md

 ## Generating new soundscapes

+Data are generated using [Scaper][scaper].
+In the following you have example of how to use it.
+For more information do not hesitate to check their [docs][scaper-doc].

-To generate new sounds, in the same way as the Desed_synthetic dataset, you can use these files:
+Examples of how to generate new sounds in the same way as the Desed_synthetic dataset:
  * [generate_training.py], uses `event_occurences_train.json` for co-occurrence of events.
  * [generate_eval_FBSNR.py] generates similar subsets with different foreground-background sound to noise ratio (fbsnr): 30dB, 24dB, 15dB, 0dB.
  Uses `event_occurences_eval.json` for occurence and co-occurrence of events.